ashish0kumar/windots/README.md

 - [GlazeWM](https://github.com/glzr-io/glazewm) for providing an incredible tiling window manager experience that enhances my workflow and productivity ✨
 - [lunar-os](https://github.com/lunar-os/windowsdesktop2) for the Windhawk configs 🦅
 - [LierB](https://github.com/LierB/fastfetch) for the fastfetch config presets 📋
+- [Dreams of Autonomy](https://youtu.be/9U8LCjuQzdc?feature=shared) for the zenful ohmyposh theme 🧘
-- [orxngc](https://github.com/orxngc/walls-catppuccin-mocha) for all the beautiful catppuccinified wallpapers 🎨
+- [orxngc](https://github.com/orxngc/walls-catppuccin-mocha) for all the beautiful catppuccinified wallpapers 🖼️
 - [Catppuccin](https://catppuccin.com) for making the Best Colorscheme Ever 🖌️